Winswins22/Turn-FIghting-Game/README.md

 # Turn Fighting Game Demo
 ___________________________________________________

-A quick turn-based fighting game where both the player and enemy have access and share the same resources.
+A turn-based fighting game with resources that can be used by both the player and the enemy.
+Made in Pygame.
 Made in Pygame.

 This version doesn't contain copyrighted content and can be played at: https://replit.com/@WinstonHo/Turn-FIghting-Game-Open-Source-Content